 Top-tier regulators are known for their stringent standards and rigorous enforcement.
 Brokers regulated by these authorities are generally the most trustworthy and secure.

-- Financial Conduct Authority (FCA): The FCA, based in the UK, is one of the most respected regulatory bodies.
+- Financial Conduct Authority (FCA): The FCA, based in the UK, is among the most respected regulatory bodies.
 It enforces strict requirements on brokers, including high capital adequacy standards, segregation of client funds, and regular audits.
 This ensures that brokers operate with transparency and protect their clients’ interests.

 - Australian Securities and Investments Commission (ASIC): ASIC is another top-tier regulator known for its rigorous regulatory framework.
 Brokers under ASIC’s oversight must adhere to strict financial standards, provide transparent pricing, and ensure the security of client funds through segregation.